fawadmalik/automation-design-patterns/src/test/java/org/fmalik/automation/decoratorPatternImplementation/v3/PurchaseSuccessTests.md

    instance of the native WebElement and keeping a reference to the By locator.
 The reference to the WebElement is later used in creating the WebDriverWait for using Explicit wait condition in the Click method
 3.
+#### Test independence-isolation principle
+We have added a test with decorator pattern implementation and we will add the remaining 2, but the last 2 are all dependent on earlier tests.
+According to the test independence-isolation principle, each test should be independent and self-sufficient.